maliahavlicek/what2do2day/readme.md

 1. place profile management
 #### External User Adult Dashboard
 1. Allow user to upload image to share along with review
+1. Allow user to set proximity radius to parse down results to  1, 2, 5, 10 mi radius
 1. Allow user to share location with other members
 1. Allow user to manage minors reviews/places/events/profile
 1. Allow user to opt into/out of minor's following and joining behavior